lizaveta-lv/CollabDraw/README.md

 # Drawing App with Fabric.js

-A powerful web-based drawing application built with Fabric.js that supports pressure sensitivity, layers, and various drawing tools.
+A powerful web-based drawing application built with Fabric.js that supports layers, and various drawing tools.

 ## 🌟 Features